mlg404/whatsapp-music-bot/README.md

 $ yarn start
 ```

-You need to configure your `ffmpegPath`.
-Remeber to previously download and instal ffmpeg (for convertions).
 <br />
 See available langs in `src/language.ts`.
 Configure your language in `main.ts` file, on line 13:
 ```ts